Computer Modelling Group (TSE:CMG) Price Target Raised to C$13.00

 Computer Modelling Group Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Friday, June 14th.
-Shareholders of record on Thursday, June 6th will be issued a $0.05 dividend.
-The ex-dividend date of this dividend is Thursday, June 6th.
-This represents a $0.20 annualized dividend and a yield of 1.61%.
-Computer Modelling Group’s dividend payout ratio (DPR) is 68.97%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, June 14th.
+Stockholders of record on Thursday, June 6th will be issued a dividend of $0.05 per share.
+The ex-dividend date is Thursday, June 6th.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 1.61%.
+Computer Modelling Group’s dividend payout ratio (DPR) is presently 68.97%.

 Computer Modelling Group Ltd., a software and consulting technology company, engages in the development and licensing of reservoir simulation and seismic interpretation software and related services.
 The company offers CMOST-AI, an optimization and analysis tool that offers solution for reservoir by combining advanced statistical analysis, machine learning, and impartial data interpretation; IMEX, a black oil simulator that is used to model primary, secondary, and tertiary oil recovery processes in conventional and unconventional reservoirs; and GEM, an equation-of-state reservoir simulator for compositional, chemical, and unconventional reservoir modelling.